Published by Carl Hedinger. Last Updated on January 23, 2024.

 Map of Waterfalls in Western NC List (Roadside)

-We’ve listed everything found on our map of waterfalls in Western NC, along with distinctions between roadside waterfalls and those that require a hike.
+We’ve listed everything found on our western North Carolina waterfalls map, along with distinctions between roadside waterfalls and those that require a hike.
 This first section is dedicated to roadside waterfalls.

 - Big Creek Falls: This roadside waterfall is in the northwestern reaches of Yancey County about 30 minutes from Burnsville.
 As with other roadsides we’ll mention, you can see it from the road (barely), but descend down a rock stairway and you’ll have a much better look.